tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"The Anti-DDoS Pro supports protection for addresses of IPV4 and IPV6 both.", "name":"Anti-DDoS Pro supports the protection for IPV6 address", "description":"The Anti-DDoS Pro supports protection for addresses of IPV4 and IPV6 both.
+		"introduce":"The Anti-DDoS Pro supports protection for addresses of IPV4 and IPV6 both.", "name":"Anti-DDoS Pro Supports The Protection for IPV6 Address", "description":"The Anti-DDoS Pro supports protection for addresses of IPV4 and IPV6 both.
 (Note: IPV6 protection is supported by China Telecom Line only and IPV6 address is not supported by back-to-origin IP temporarily.
 Upgrade purchased instances to IPV6 is not supported.)", "id":2070
 	},